Antix5/markovmatch/readme.md

 \end{bmatrix}
 $$

-The matrix is symetric because all node are bidirectional in this graph.
+The matrix is symetric because all connections are bidirectional in this graph.

 ## How does the algorithm work ?

-The Markovmatch algorithm work in the following way :
+The algorithm work in the following way :

 The first steps :